Code-Institute-Submissions/full_stack_stream_four_happy_box/README.md

   - Search - this app uses a simple Python function to search through all the products & render a filtered display of products or if no corresponding match renders a message with a link to all products.
   - Cart/Checkout - the cart app stores the item name, image, quantity and price of all products added to it and displays a cart total.
 The Checkout app then renders a form for a one-off Stripe payment.
   - Wishlist - this app stores the item name, image, quantity and price of all products added to the wishlist.
 A user can add items from here to the cart or delete from the wishlist if a user so wishes
   - Reviews - if a user is logged in they can leave a review which will be attached to a particular product.
-A message will appear confirming that your review will appear if approved by the admin for the site.
-When logged in as admin you can approve or reject all product reviews.
-  - Contact - a user can fill out and send a contact form through this app and will receive a Django message confirming that their message has been sent and that they will get a response shortly.
+  - Contact - a user can fill out and send a contact form through this app and will receive a Django message confirming that their message has been sent and a confirmation email saying that they will get a response shortly.
   - Blog - blog_posts.html displays all blog posts that have been created, either via Django's admin panel or via the form in blogpostform.html.
 A post consists of a title, content, image and tag.
-The words are truncated to show only 30 words on the main screen, so users must click into the blog post to read the entire thing (postdetail.html) Only the superuser/admin can add blog posts.
+The words are truncated to show only 30 characters on the main screen, so users must click into the blog post to read the entire thing (postdetail.html) Only the superuser/admin can add blog posts.
 Comments can be added by logged in users.
+A message will appear confirming that your review will appear if approved by the admin for the site.
+When logged in as admin you can approve or reject all blog commentss.
+  - Email functionality to aid users to reset account passwords, also allows users to send messages through the contact page and sends users a confirmation of purchase email.

 #### Future Development

-- I intend to setup live email functionality with perhaps a program such as SendGrid.
+- Currently when a user tries to add an item to the wishlist a second time it gives a warning message to prevent them from doing this.
+Perhaps in the future I will visually represent items already in the wishlist by marking them with a full heart icon at all times so that users don't have to click on them.
 - I also intend on working on slug* functionality to create absolute URLs for SEO purposes.
 Slugs are currently included in my models, but further development is needed to put them into production. *A slug is part of a URL which identifies a particular page on a website in an easy to read form.
-- Currently when a user tries to add an item to the wishlist a second time it gives a warning message to prevent them from doing this.
-Perhaps in the future I will visually represent items already in the wishlist by marking them with a full heart icon at all times so that users don't have to click on them.

 ### Technologies Used